 General health and immune system support are also important.
 All our patients get acupuncture, exercise plans, go on high quality fish oil, probiotics, a whole foods diet and select supplements directed at improving any other chronic condition they may have.
 The goal is to detoxify and reduce whole body inflammation to support a healthy nervous system and brain.

 Seizures can be tough to deal with but there are options available if your pooch is protesting pills that make him feel like he’s walking through molasses — and he’s still having seizures.
 Integrative medicine pulls together tools from several different paradigms and can be very powerful.
-Email us or find an Integrative Veterinarian at www.ahvma.org for help with your dog’s seizures.
+If your dog has been diagnosed with epilepsy and you’d like to consult with Dr. Turner, Email us for information about virtual consults or find an Integrative Veterinarian in your area at www.ahvma.org .

 Dr. Turner is a veterinarian at Heal Integrative Veterinary Medicine in Stateline, NV.
 Besides the all usual vet stuff, her toolbox also includes acupuncture, herbal medicine, fresh food therapy and canine rehabilitation.
 She can be reached at email@example.com or 775-580-6062.